ait-energy/iesopt/docs/pages/user_guides/qna/snapshot_duration.md

 ## Summary

-### Key Takeaways
+### Key takeaways

-- **No Need to Adjust Units:** Keep capacities in power units; do not convert them to energy per time step.
+- **No need to adjust units:** Keep capacities in power units; do not convert them to energy per time step.
-- **Costs Remain per Energy Unit:** Continue to provide costs in €/kWh or similar units.
+- **Costs remain per energy unit:** Continue to provide costs in €/kWh or similar units.
-- **Model Handles Duration:** The model uses the `weights` parameter to account for the duration of each time step in calculations.
+- **Model handles duration:** The model uses the `weights` parameter to account for the duration of each time step in calculations.
-- **Consistency Is Crucial:** By keeping units consistent, you ensure accurate modeling results without additional adjustments.
+- **Consistency is crucial:** By keeping units consistent, you ensure accurate modeling results without additional adjustments.

 ### Conclusion